fekorte/Diary/README.md

 # DiaryApp

-This is a Diary Application in C++, where the user can:
+This is a Diary Application in C++, written together with @AlgoArtee and @KaZebra.

+The user can:

 - create, add and delete different diaries
 - create, add, edit or delete entries, or special travel entries